 Visiting Musee d’Orsay should definitely be at the top of every traveler’s Paris Attractions To-Do List!
 Right up there with the Eiffel Tower and the Louvre, the train station turned museum is an amazing attraction for any traveler.
 Centrally located, the museum is an absolutely beautiful building.
 The Musee d’Orsay has something for everyone to enjoy– art, architecture, beautiful views, and even food!
 This guide will answer any questions you may have about visiting the museum.
 You’ll find out more about the history, why you should visit, how and when to go, and more!

-If you want to know about visiting more museums in Paris, download our free 2020 Paris Museums Guide!
+If you want to know about visiting more museums in Paris, read our Paris Museums Guide!

 1. It is One of the Most Iconic Places in Paris